ATLAS LITHIUM CORPORATION (NAS - GuruFocus.com

 Did you lose money on investments in Atlas Lithium?
 If so, please visit Atlas Lithium Corporation Shareholder Class Action Lawsuit or contact Peter Allocco at (212) 951-2030 or [email protected] to discuss your rights.

-NEW YORK, June 08, 2023 (GLOBE NEWSWIRE) -- Bernstein Liebhard LLP announces that a securities class action lawsuit has been filed on behalf of investors who purchased or acquired the securities of Atlas Lithium Corporation (“Atlas Lithium” or the “Company”) ( ATLX) between March 25, 2022 and May 3, 2023, inclusive (the “Class Period”).
+NEW YORK, June 13, 2023 (GLOBE NEWSWIRE) -- Bernstein Liebhard LLP, a nationally acclaimed investor rights law firm, reminds investors of the deadline to file a lead plaintiff motion in a securities class action lawsuit that has been filed on behalf of investors who purchased or acquired the securities of Atlas Lithium Corporation (“Atlas Lithium” or the “Company”) ( ATLX) between March 25, 2022 and May 3, 2023, inclusive (the “Class Period”).
 The lawsuit was filed in the United States District Court for the Central District of California and alleges violations of the Securities Exchange Act of 1934 against the Company and certain of its officers (the "Complaint").

 According to the Complaint, Atlas Lithium is a mineral exploration and development company with lithium projects and exploration properties in other critical and battery minerals, including nickel, rare earths, graphite, and titanium.
 The Company, formerly known as Brazil Minerals, Inc., was founded by its CEO Marc Fogassa and initially operated as a diamond and gold mine.
 In 2013, Brazil Minerals went public via a reverse merger that was underwritten by, among others, Hunter Wise Securities, LLC, of which Fogassa was a Managing Director at the time.